vssssssssss/thinkster-django-angular-tutorial/chapter06.md

-# Modeling the Borg's Thoughts
+# Making a Post model
-In this chapter we will make a new app and create a `Thought` model similar to a status on Facebook or a tweet on Twitter.
-After we create our model we will move on to serializing `Thought`s and then we will create a few new endpoints for our API.
+In this section we will make a new app and create a `Post` model similar to a status on Facebook or a tweet on Twitter.
+After we create our model we will move on to serializing `Post`s and then we will create a few new endpoints for our API.

-Why waste time?
-Let's jump right in.

-## App
+## Making a posts app
-First things first: go ahead and create a new app called `thoughts`.
+First things first: go ahead and create a new app called `posts`.

-    $ python manage.py start app thoughts
+    $ python manage.py start app posts

-{x: django_app_thoughts}
+{x: django_app_posts}
-Create a new app named `thoughts`
+Make a new app named `posts`

 Remember: whenever you create a new app you have to add it to the `INSTALLED_APPS` setting.
 Open `thinkster_django_angular_boilerplate/settings.py` and modify it like so:

     INSTALLED_APPS = (
         # ...
-        'thoughts',
+        'posts',
     )

-## What does the Thought model look like?
+## Making the Post model
-When you created the `thoughts` app Django made a new file called `thoughts/models.py`.
+After you create the `posts` app Django made a new file called `posts/models.py`.
 Go ahead and open it up and add the following:

     from django.db import models
     from django.db.models.signals import pre_delete